jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 #### Usage paths

-When using elements of a file or a library, we have to define where the elements are located.
+When using elements of a file or a package, we have to define where the elements are located.
 Jayvee provides the following possibilities:

 - a relative file path, e.g., `use * from './path/to/file.jv';`

-- an HTTP URL, e.g., `use * from 'https://jvalue.com/my-org/my-repo';`
+The `use` of elements via a file path decouples by using the element name or a defined alias instead of the file path within the file.

 #### Using published elements of a file (within the same project)